DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 ### The core specification

 The Brain Imaging Data Structure (BIDS) specification categorizes its files into REQUIRED, RECOMMENDED, and OPTIONAL, depending on their importance for data interpretation and utility.
-Here's a breakdown:

 *Requirement levels:*

-REQUIRED: Data cannot be be interpreted without this information (or the ambiguity is unacceptably high)
+REQUIRED: Data cannot be interpreted without this information (or the ambiguity is unacceptably high)

 RECOMMENDED: Interpretation/utility would be dramatically improved with this information

 OPTIONAL: Users and/or tools might find it useful to have this information

-*Modalities:*
-- passive neuroimaging techniques are organized by their own labels: eg, meg and ieeg
-- active neuroimaging techniques are organized by the respective category of brain data recorded, e.g for MRI: T1w, bold or dwi etc.
+*Modality vs. data type:*

+BIDS draws a distinction between these two concepts, and it's worth being precise about it.

+`Data type`: functional grouping of data that determines the *directory* a file will be integrated in.
+- BIDS currently defines 16 data types: func, dwi, fmap, anat, perf, meg, eeg, ieeg, beh, pet, micr, nirs, motion, mrs, phenotype, and emg.

+`Modality`: category of brain data recorded by a file, indicated in the filename *suffix* we will assign to our recorded data.
+- For MRI, individual pulse sequences count as distinct modalities (e.g. T1w, bold, dwi).
+For recording techniques like EEG, MEG, and iEEG, the technique is uniform enough that it defines the modality directly (eeg, meg, ieeg).

 ### Folder structure
 Within BIDS folders have to be structured and named in a specific way.
 The hierarchy is as follows: